Mean-Motion Resonances With Interfering Density Waves: Hydrodynamical simulations

-{A pair of planets is orbiting around the central star at a fixed orbit with $r_{\rm p,B}=1.0r_{0}$ and $r_{\rm p, A}=2^{3/2}\left( \frac{1+\mu_{\rm B}}{1+\mu_{\rm A}}\right)^{-1/3}r_{0}$, where $\mu_{\rm B}=10^{-5}$ and $\mu_{\rm A}=3\times10^{-5}$ are the mass ratio of the inner and outer planet.
-Such a small mass ratio is chosen to ensure that the tidal response of the disk is in the Type I regime.
-Note that the theory in the Section~\ref{sec:q} should also be valid even though the mass ratio of the pair does not satisfy $\mu_{\rm A}\gg \mu_{\rm B}$.
-For our fiducial case, the inner planet is fixed at an eccentricity of $e_{\rm p,B}=0.1$, while the outer one moves along a much nearly circular orbit with $e_{\rm p,A}=0.001$.
+A pair of planets is orbiting around the central star at a fixed orbit with the orbital semi-major axis $a_{\rm B}=1.0\ r_{0}$ and $a_{\rm A}=2^{2/3}\left( \frac{1+\mu_{\rm B}}{1+\mu_{\rm A}}\right)^{-1/3}r_{0}$, where $\mu_{\rm B}=10^{-5}$ and $\mu_{\rm A}=3\times10^{-5}$ are the mass ratio of the inner and outer planets.
+This orbital configuration ensures that the two planets are in 2:1 MMR.
+Other planet pairs with 3:2 MMR is discussed in Sec.~\ref{sec:32res} with $a_{\rm A}$ modified accordingly.
+Such small mass ratios for both planets are chosen to ensure that the tidal response of the disc is in the Type I regime.
+Note that the theory in the Sec.~\ref{sec:q} should also be valid even though the mass ratio of the pair does not satisfy $\mu_{\rm A}\gg \mu_{\rm B}$.
+For our fiducial case, the inner planet is fixed at an eccentricity of $e_{\rm B}=0.03$, while the outer one moves along a nearly circular orbit with $e_{\rm A}=0.001$.
 Both planets have a longitude of pericenter of $\varpi_{\rm A}=\varpi_{\rm B}=0.0$.
-The dependence of $\varpi_{\rm B}$ and $e_{\rm B}$ have also been explored.
-The back reaction of disk force and mutual interaction for each planet is turned off such that both planets are fixed at the prescribed orbits described above.
+The dependencies of $\varpi_{\rm B}$ and $e_{\rm B}$ have also been explored.
+The back reaction of disc force and mutual interaction for each planet is turned off such that both planets are fixed at the prescribed orbits described above.
 In this way, we can evolve both planets in a controlled manner, and make better comparison with our theory.
-With this kind of setup, both planets are exactly in 2:1 MMR with the resonance angle of $Q=0.0$.}
+With this kind of setup, both planets have a resonance angle of $Q=0.0$.